OpenPoiesis/poietic-core/README.md

 # Poietic

-A modelling and simulation toy toolkit for systems dynamics.
+A modelling and simulation toy toolkit for systems thinking and systems dynamics.

 Function:

-- Creation and iterative design of systems dynamics models
+- Creation and iterative design of systems dynamics models.
-- Simulation of systems dynamics models
+- Simulation of systems dynamics models.

 Focus and approach: